verana-labs/verifiable-trust-vpr-spec/spec.md

 ### Exchange Rate Module

+Exchange rates MAY be defined for multiple fiat currencies and coins (multi-fiat pricing is supported).
+A valid, non-expired rate between the [[ref: native denom]] and the [[ref: main fiat currency]] is REQUIRED for protocol-level operations (trust unit minting, distribution payouts, slash repayment): while it is expired, those operations MUST halt until a fresh rate is pushed.

 #### [MOD-XR-MSG-1] Create Exchange Rate

 The **Create Exchange Rate** method allows creating an `ExchangeRate` entry for a given `(base_asset_type, base_asset, quote_asset_type, quote_asset)` pair.